raspberrypilearning/comic-character/en/step_6.md

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step6" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 At the moment, your users are able to complete the superhero creation form and submit it.
-However, they are able to submit the information even if they have left some form fields blank.
+However, they are able to submit the information even if they have left some form fields empty.

 You can ensure that users complete all the form fields before submitting it by using validation.